Aaron Rodgers sharing info and making sure his new Jets teammates have their ‘brains turned on’

 “Today was kind of a step back a little bit,” Rodgers said bluntly.
 “Felt a little bit tired, as a whole.
 Mentally, made a lot of mistakes, so we’ve got to clean some stuff up.
 But that’s part of training camp.”

-NOTES: Saleh said OT Mekhi Becton didn’t practice because his surgically repaired right knee “wasn’t up for it today.”
-The Jets are pacing Becton in his return after being sidelined all last season. … DL John Franklin-Myers has some tightness in his groin that could sideline him a few practices, but Saleh doesn’t think it’s a serious injury. … TE C.J.
-Uzomah was removed from the physically unable to perform list.
+NOTES: Rodgers confirmed a ProFootballTalk report that he agreed to restructure his contract with the Jets but declined to provide details until it’s made official.
+He also reiterated his plan is to likely play for the Jets beyond this season.
+“Anything could happen with my body or the success we have this year,” Rodgers said.
+“But I’m having a blast, so I really don’t see this as a one-year-and-done thing.” … Saleh said OT Mekhi Becton didn’t practice because his surgically repaired right knee “wasn’t up for it today.”
+The Jets are pacing Becton in his return after being sidelined all last season. … DL John Franklin-Myers has some tightness in his groin that could sideline him a few practices, but Saleh doesn’t think it’s a serious injury.